-Message to Immigrant New Yorkers from Mayor de Blasio and Speaker Mark-Viverito
+Mayor de Blasio's and Speaker Mark-Viverito's Message to Immigrant New Yorkers

-"During these uncertain times we must remind ourselves of who we are as a city, and hold steadfast to our values.
+During these uncertain times we must remind ourselves of who we are as a city, and hold steadfast to our values.
 Hard work, respect and unity during times of adversity define us as New Yorkers and that will not change, no matter who is president.
 Our commitment to standing with and protecting our immigrant communities is stronger than ever.
 As always, the City of New York is prepared to defend and protect our immigrant brothers and sisters.
-We will never turn our back on you."
+We will never turn our back on you.